teddygizachew/OdysseyCMS/README.md

 # OdysseyCMS

 OdysseyCMS is a full-stack application that includes a Content Management System (CMS) serving the purpose of allowing users to create, update, and delete their travel experiences.
-The application also allows users to view the travel experiences of other users and leave comments.
+The application also allows users to view the travel experiences of other users and leave git st

 ## Purpose